aexzhou/EFM8_PhasorMeasurement_ELEC291-lab5/note.md

     - check SFR PAGE
     - ADBITS = 0x2
 - to get peak, either use quarter period and the voltage assiciated with that time, or just FindMax()

+## GOALS
+- preoplerly implememt the waitus function to improve Vpeak reading accuracy since waitms rounds to nearest ms (not ideal for smaller periods)